coveo/source.coveo.com/_posts/2016-07-20-feign-request-object.md

   twitter: JoRochette
   image: jrochette.jpg
 ---
-We recently decided to move our functional tests stack from python to Java, mainly to make coding functional tests easier (our project's backend is coded in Java) and thus increase the number of functional tests getting written.
+We recently decided to move our functional tests stack from python to Java, mainly to make coding them easier (our project's backend is coded in Java) and thus increase the number of tests getting written.
 We needed a few things to make this possible and one of them was a complete and comprehensive Java client for the Usage Analytics API.
 Since a lot of the Java API clients we use internaly are built with [Netflix's Feign](https://github.com/OpenFeign/feign), I decided to give it a go.

 <!-- more -->